seanpowell/docs/source/API_Reference/Customer_Subuser_API/apps.md

 #### Return - Empty

-This is returned if that filter has no settings or is not enabled.
+This is returned if that filter has no settings or is not enabled. {% codeblock lang:javascript %}
+{
+  "settings": null
+}
+{% endcodeblock %}

 </div>
 <div class="tab-pane" id="customize-xml">